-A common question I get from chicken owners is how to stop or retrain a rooster from attacking them or a family member.
+A common question I get from chicken owners is how to stop a rooster attack or retrain a rooster if they have become aggressive.

 Now, I’m not going to lie.
 This isn’t the easiest thing to do in the world.